 Major Morgan is an acoustic band from Grove City, PA that plays an eclectic mix of classic rock, pop, country, and bluegrass.
 Each member brings years of experience, their unique background and talent to the band.

-Tony Bellassai plays upright bass, Jane Gregg plays violin and fiddle, Jim Scott plays lead and rhythm guitar, Kurt McNaught adds drums and percussion.
+Tony Bellassai plays upright bass, Jane Gregg plays violin and fiddle, Kurt McNaught adds drums and percussion.
 This unique blend of wooden instrumentation led by the searing vocals of Morgan Pritchard renders a sound unmatched in the local music scene.

 Major Morgan is excited about their upcoming summer schedule with gigs at brewhouses, wineries, country clubs, and private parties.
 They bring a wide selection of music to each venue including titles by Santana, The Steeldrivers, Johnny Cash, Neil Young and other popular artists.

 After years of not following her true passion in life, Morgan Pritchard has finally come to her senses and is extremely happy to be the "front man" for Major Morgan.
 From Bowie to Broadway, she finds musical inspiration just about anywhere.
 As she likes to say, "I don't care what it is, as long as it's good."
 Currently, she is enjoying the "Rasta-Grass" feel to some of Major Morgan's newest songs.
 Land Down Under in Jamaica?
 Why not!?